EAB Management in Lakeville

 What Is the City of Lakeville Doing to Manage EAB?

-Each winter, the City Forestry staff will inspect ash trees in Lakeville and mark infested trees for removal on all property types, hopefully before they are hazardous.
+Each winter, the City Forestry staff will inspect ash trees in Lakeville and mark infested trees for removal on public and private property, ideally before they are hazardous.

 The Forestry Division can be reached at 952-985-2724.